Follow Us:

 It will show you why your instructor will teach you certain things and why you should pay attention.

 A great little read before your next dive adventure and a fun present for a fellow diver.
-Check it out below.
+Check it out!

 100 Dives of a Lifetime